Blog post

 Here's where to look for unfiltered UK audience perception:

 • Trustpilot: filter by UK reviewers where possible.
-Look for recurring themes in both positive and negative reviews.
-The language customers use is gold for your own positioning.
+Look for recurring themes in both positive and negative reviews; the language customers use is gold for your own positioning.

 This is where qualitative insight beats spreadsheet data every time.
 Numbers tell you what is happening.
 Customer language tells you why, and what to say differently.